 Winfield Scott was born in Virginia only four years after the British surrender at Yorktown ended the American Revolution.
-He briefly attended the College of William & Mary and began the private study of law before enlisting in 1807 in a local cavalry troop.
+He briefly attended the College of William & Mary and began the private study of law before enlisting (1807) in a local cavalry troop.
 Subsequently, Scott saw action in the War of 1812 during which he was thrice wounded, captured and exchanged, and emerged as a brevet major general.
 As a career Army officer, he later fought in several Indian Wars (Black Hawk, 1832, Seminole, 1835-41) and supervised the forced removal of the Cherokee Nation from Georgia along the "Trail of Tears" to western Indian Territories (1838).
 In 1841, Scott was appointed General in Chief of the Army, was in command during the Mexican War (1846-48), and personally led U.S. troops in the capture of Veracruz and the occupation of Mexico City.
+His widespread popularity made him the Whig candidate for the presidency in the 1852 election won by Franklin Pierce.
+Nicknamed "Old Fuss and Feathers," he remained in the Army where, for a brief period preceding his retirement, he commanded all Union forces in the Civil War, although many believed he was too old and too conservative.
+He died at West Point, N.Y., in 1866.
+Scott's portrait appeared on the Wholesale Liquor Dealers stamps, Series of 1878.
+Figure 6 shows the 5 gallons value of this series.

-Figure 20.
+Figure 6.
 Winfield Scott on 1878 Series Wholesale Liquor Dealers 5 gallon taxpaid stamp.